Bluenose II spends a lot of time in ports throughout Nova Scotia and beyond. A big part of the crew’s mission is to share Bluenose II with the public.

 School classes or youth groups can come aboard for a unique on deck learning experience hosted by the captain and crew.
 These fun, educational outings take place dockside on the Bluenose II.
 A series of learning stations give children the chance to try their hand at activities like hoisting a sail and throwing a line.
 Sessions typically accommodate 40 participants, split into smaller groups.
 Ages range from 8 to 12 years old.

-Please note: On Deck learning programs will resume in 2013 when Bluenose II returns to a regular schedule.
+Please note: On Deck learning programs will resume when Bluenose II returns to a regular schedule.
 Contact us to learn more about getting your group aboard.